minkcv/vm/docs/joystick.md

 # Joysticks and Input
 The vm supports 2 joysticks, each with 8 buttons.
 The buttons can either be pressed (1) or not pressed (0).
 The button states are located in a byte at memory address `127.0` for the first joystick and `127.1` for the second joystick.
+See `sample.md` for example code to read a button.

 ### Button Mapping
 #### Joystick 1